YoshiWalsh/lyrsync/README.md

 Lyrics are provided in files based on the [Enhanced LRC format](https://en.wikipedia.org/wiki/LRC_(file_format)#Enhanced_format).
 Some extensions have been made to this format:

  - "Lines" from the LRC format are now referred to as "cards".
-Each card can span multiple lines in the text file.
+Each card can span multiple lines in the text file
  - Each card can contain multiple "voices".
-For example, you could have separate voices for the lead vocalist & backing vocalists, or you could use one voice for a song's original lyrics and another voice for a translation.
+For example, you could have separate voices for the lead vocalist & backing vocalists, or you could use one voice for a song's original lyrics and another voice for a translation
  - Compressed/deduplicated LRC files (ones where a single line in the file might have multiple Line Time Tags) are no longer supported.
 (They didn't make much sense if you were using Word Time Tags anyway)
+ - Each card/word can be assigned a class to allow for giving them different styles (see [Komm, süßer Tod](https://lyrsync.joshwalsh.me/songs/komm-susser-tod/index.html) for an example)
+ - Arbitrary "cues" can be defined to trigger animation effects at certain points in the song (see [Rammstein - Du Hast](https://lyrsync.joshwalsh.me/songs/du-hast/index.html) for an example)

 ## How do the animations work?